-New Directions for Women is an in-network provider for most insurance providers including Cigna, Optum, Beacon Health Options, Magellan (Blue Cross, Blue Shield, and Anthem), and MHN (Health Net).
-Because we are in-network, it allows our clients to utilize their insurance at a predetermined rate negotiated on your behalf by your insurance provider.
-Having Insurance coverage does not always mean your policy will allow you addiction treatment services.
-To find out the process is actually quite simple.
+Since New Directions for Women is in-network with various insurance companies, it allows our clients to utilize their insurance at a predetermined rate negotiated on your behalf by your insurance provider.

 New Directions for Women works with both “in-network” and “out of network” plans.
 When a provider is “in-network” like we are, that means the insurance company has approved of New Directions for Women as a provider to deliver services to the members of their plans.
 Also, there is a rate that has been negotiated and applies to the members who go through our addiction services.

 An “out of network” provider has not been contracted with a rate to deliver services to the members of their plans.
 It is rare for us not to be contracted, but on those rare occasions, we work with the family and insurance provider to offer treatment and work with both on the payment arrangement.

 “In-network” simply means that New Directions is one of the providers that has been included as proprietary with your particular insurance plan.
 Insurance plans do not cover every single possible location for treatment, regardless of the treatment type.
 You should check with your provider or research on their website to see if New Directions is “in-network” for you or not.
 Regardless of network status, we are committed to providing a plan that will provide competitive value for anyone who could benefit from our services.

 Women seeking treatment for their addiction often wonder, “What does insurance cover?” or “Does insurance cover drug rehab?”
 The answers vary by insurance plan.
 A person’s policy may cover a certain service but not another.
 In general, many California insurance plans cover women’s rehab services.